-The Authority's contractual commitments are primarily associated with the long-term capital improvement program and some IT related projects.
-Outstanding contractual commitments related to the capital improvement program as of September 30, 2014 and 2013 were \$1,255,496 and \$1,016,301, respectively.
+The Authority's contractual commitments are primarily associated with the long-term capital improvement program.
+Outstanding contractual commitments related to the capital improvement program as of September 30, 2015 and 2014 were \$966,985 and \$1,255,496, respectively.
 Outstanding construction commitments are not recorded in the financial statements until goods and services have been received by the Authority in accordance with the terms of the related contracts.